Reece-Ogidih/AlgoTradingSystem/README.md

 ## Project Overview

 **CT-Bot** is a hybrid crypto trading system designed to automate day trades using a mix of traditional technical analysis and machine learning.
-It leverages both deterministic trading signals (e.g., support/resistance, drawdowns, trendline breaks) and probabilistic model outputs to make position-weighted decisions.
+It leverages both deterministic trading signals (e.g., support/resistance, ADX, trendline breaks) and probabilistic model outputs to make position-weighted decisions.

-This project currently supports the **Solana (SOL)**/USDT pair for historical backtesting, with plans to extend to live trading and more markets.
+This project currently supports the **Solana (SOL)**/USDT pair for, with plans to extend to more markets.

 ## ✅ What’s Been Built So Far

 - Historical candlestick data fetcher for SOL/USDT using Binance API
   - Efficient, rate-limited multi-worker downloader in Go
   - Parses and sorts OHLCV candlestick data
-- Live candlestick data obtained through a WebSocket connection (Binance)
+- Live candlestick data obtained through a WebSocket connection (Binance), currently being converted to direct Solana block-chain connection
 - Technical indicator module
   - EMA, ADX
 - Connection to MySQL Database
-  - Contains tables to store both historical (training) and live candle data
+  - Contains tables to store both historical candle data, live candle data, ML training data and table to log bot orders
 - Sliding Window
-  - Automated sliding window, initially propogated with most recent historical candles#
+  - Automated sliding window, initially propogated with most recent historical candles
 - Trendlines module complete
   - Creation of Support and Resistance trendlines over the sliding window
   - Detection of breakouts from trendline